-Art Dubai Modern presents museum-quality work by masters from the Middle East, South Asia and Africa, whose work has been influential throughout the 20th century.
+Art Dubai Modern presents museum-quality works by masters from the Middle East, South Asia and Africa, whose work has been influential throughout the 20th century.
 Overseen by a committee of leading academics and curators—Dr. Iftikhar Dadi, Catherine David, Vali Mahlouji and Dr.Nada Shabout—the section will present galleries with solo and collective exhibits.

 Dr Iftikhar Dadi